Unparalleled experience in breast fat transfer and natural breast augmentation with fat grafting in Sydney

 How long does it take to recover after breast fat grafting surgery?

 Patients are up and walking the day of surgery.
 Most fat gratings can be performed as day surgery.
+All breast fat grafts are performed in an accredited private hospital under general anaesthesia.
+This is the safest and most comfortable way of undergoing liposuction and fat transfer.

 There will only be very light dressings on the breasts where the cannula entry points for injection have been placed.
 This are waterproof and showering is permitted.
 You are placed into your compression garment straight after surgery and wake up in it.
 It can be removed for showering and short periods.